olapiv/kth-interactive-systems/lab1v7/README.md

 Required:
 - Java SDK 1.5 or later

 Helpful:
 - ant - available from ant.apache.org and is used to compile, build, and install the software.
 Instructions for ant are in the file [build.xml](./develop/build.xml).
 As an alternative to ant, the [develop/bat](./develop/bat) directory contains Windows BAT-files that help with compilation, building, and installation.

-In order to build and install the software by other means than ant or Windows BAT-files, the general outline is this (see [build.xml](./develop/build.xml) for details).
+In order to build and install the software **by other means than ant or Windows BAT-files**, the general outline is this (see [build.xml](./develop/build.xml) for details).

 1. Compile the sources into class files, using the provided libraries.
 The [develop/build](./develop/build) directory